PipelineAI/pipeline/docs/cluster/README.md

-# TODO:  Actively working on this
+# Distributed TensorFlow Training on Kubernetes in 1-Click

 ## Build To Docker Repo
 ```